eclipsesource/tabris-js/doc/debug.md

 * Start the app in the "Debug" configuration for the desired target and architecture (not "Any CPU").
 * Once you encounter the breakpoint, a dialog may appear that will let you choose a debugger.
 Simply click "Yes".

-In this state you are debugging a _copy_ of your sources.
-Any changes on the copy or the original will have to manually copied to the other.
+In this state you are debugging the source code as it is bundled with the solution.
+Any changes on the copy or the original will have to be manually copied to the other.
 If you want to avoid this, do the following:

 * Close the Solution
 * In Windows Explorer, delete the contents of `{project-dir}\build\cordova\platforms\windows\www\app`